-The Czech Republic’s Digital Broadcasting has added two more channels to its DVB-T2 transition multiplex PS13.
+The Czech transmission company Digital Broadcasting has added further transmitters to those already serving its DVB-T2 Transition Network 13.

 TeamCast is supporting DVB-T2 trails being undertaken by Broadcast Australia and Free TV.